nldlabs/nlddoc/docs/Overview/getting-started.md

 ## Organizing Your Docs

-nlddoc automatically creates navigation from your folder structure:
+fastdocs automatically creates navigation from your folder structure:

 ```
 docs/